Aadith2022/fakestack/README.md

 # Fake Stack Overflow

-This is a clone of the popular website, stackoverflow, which was created by a friend and I. In this web application users can login to ask questions, answer questions, leave comments, upvote/downvote others questions, and gain reputation
+This is a clone of the popular website, stackoverflow, which I created in conjunction with a team.
+In this web application users can login to ask questions, answer questions, leave comments, upvote/downvote others questions, and gain reputation

 ## Load Page